Know the Signs of Dry Rot

 Contact your local damp and dry rot treatment specialists to seek advice and arrange for a damp and timber survey.
 They will have the resources, skills and experience to assess and deal with your dry rot problem quickly, safely and effectively so you can get back to normal as soon as possible, safe in the knowledge that your property is damp and dry rot free.

-For further information and advice, or to book a damp or timber survey, please contact our Head Office here.
+For further information and advice, or to book a damp or timber survey, please contact us here.